 It might surprise you, but not all sugar and chocolate is vegan.
 Sometimes, sugar is processed with bone char, and many chocolates contain sneaky milk solids.

-Look for products labeled vegan or certified cruelty-free to stay on the safe side, just a little bit of label reading to make sure it’s vegan friendly.
+Look for products labelled vegan or certified cruelty-free to stay on the safe side, just a little bit of label reading to make sure it’s vegan friendly.

 Vegan batter can sometimes have a different consistency than normal, so make sure to line your baking pan or sheet with parchment paper or grease it with oil or vegan butter.